reymon359/gatsby-personal-site/content/posts/managing-the-infrastructure-of-a-reusable-ecommerce-platform-with-terraform/index.md

 Having the infrastructure defined as code has brought us nothing but improvements to our platform.
 Here is a list of them:

-- **Reduce human error and increase automation.** The fewer resources you set up manually the fewer errors you get in the long term.
+- **Reduce human error and increase automation.** The fewer resources you set up manually, the fewer errors you get in the long term.
 - **It is easier to maintain** since all the infrastructure is coded in config files.
 Plus we are **using GitHub repositories and Pull Requests** to collaborate all together.
 - The infrastructure is **easier to change** compared to traditional manual ways.
 - All the configuration files work as **documentation of the resources** we are using.